 Another museum worth the visit is the Palazzo di Ludovico il Moro, it was actually commissioned by nobleman, Antonio Costabili, so it is also known as Palazzo Costabili.
 This beautiful 15th-century Renaissance palace with a courtyard and frescoes that are early examples of trompe-l’oeil (“fool the eye”) painting.
 This museum includes fabulous artifacts that date back to the Etruscan era.
 Etruscan jewelry and vases with scenes depicting daily life are the highlight of the collection.

-Modena’s Piazza Grande and Cathedral are classic Italian architecture and style.
-The Cathedral is a UNESCO world heritage site and masterpiece of Romanesque art.
-Don’t miss its fresh market located around the corner from the Duomo which is full of the aromas and colors of fresh local food.
-Modena is famous for its Balsamic Vinegar and favorite son Pavarotti.
 Italy’s Modena in the Emilia Romagna region immediately conjures the finest Made in Italy products.
 Modena is the home of Ferrari, Maserati and Ducati.
 Its culinary history is famous and maybe best known outside the country for its Balsamic vinegar.
-Modena culture… need we say more than its Pavarotti’s hometown.
-When you visit Modena enjoy its rich heritage.
+Modena is famous for its favorite son Pavarotti.

 Parma’s Duomo is an architectural masterpiece.
 The Reggio Theater is known for being one of the finest to see and hear opera.
 Parma is also famous for its food production.
 It is the home of Barilla pasta.
 Parma is also famous for its prosciutto and parmigiano.
 Authentic Parmigiana Reggianio produced in Parma is authentic.
 Likewise, Prosciutto di Parma produced in Parma is authentic.
 The annual Giuseppe Verdi Opera festival in Parma is a cultural highlight and attracts opera lovers from all over the world.